 National - Innovation in Patient Safety and Quality - Eligible applications must be able to demonstrate a specific and significant contribution to patient safety and health care quality.
 Original projects or initiatives involve successful system changes or interventions that make the environment of care safer or that advocate on the patient’s behalf are eligible for an award.
 These innovative projects or initiatives may include:

 - Promoting patient advocacy

 The focus of the project or initiative extends beyond local areas to achieve national or regional (e.g., statewide) impact.
 Application information and form are now available.
 Please save a copy of the form to your local drive before filling out the form.

 Local - Innovation in Patient Safety and Quality - Same as above, but focuses on projects or initiatives at the local, community or organizational level (i.e., not national or regional in scope and impact).
 Application information and form are now available.
 Please save a copy of the form to your local drive before filling out the form.

 *Please note: Awards may be given, but need not be given, in each category every year.

-Questions about the award should be directed to either:
+Questions about the award should be directed to:

 PAST EISENBERG AWARD RECIPIENTS